-It Is Not Your Fault You Retired When the Stock Market is High and Interest Rates are Low
+Retiring When the Stock Market Is High and Interest Rates Are Low

 The stock market, according to the CAPE, QRatio, and Marketcap to GDP is very expensive today; making retirement planning difficult.